-- a) Australis will not engage in corrupt business practices; - b) Australis will implement procedures to prevent bribery and corruption involving any Australis Personnel; and - c) Australis will, at a minimum, comply with all applicable laws, regulations and standards, including Applicable Anti-Bribery Laws and, where internal policies require a higher standard, will comply with such higher standard.
+- a) Australis will not engage in corrupt business practices; - b) Australis will implement procedures to prevent bribery and corruption involving any Australis Personnel; - c) Australis will, at a minimum, comply with all applicable laws, regulations and standards, including Applicable Anti-Bribery Laws and where internal policies require a higher standard, will comply with such higher standard.

-3. APPLICATION AND COMPLIANCE
+3. COMPLIANCE

 This Policy applies in all jurisdictions in which Australis operates and applies to all Australis Personnel.
-Australis Employees are required to confirm in writing that they have received, read and understood this Policy as part of their induction and to reconfirm understanding on an annual basis, or as per specified in the Employee Handbook.
-Consultants, contractors and other Australis representatives shall be required to adhere to this Policy and Applicable Anti Bribery Laws as a fundamental term of their engagement.
+All directors, officers, and employees are required to confirm in writing that they have understood this Policy as part of the Australis Induction Policy and Procedure and consultants, contractors and other Australis representatives shall be required to adhere to this Policy and Applicable Anti Bribery Laws as a fundamental term of their engagement.